romankoblov/leaf/README.rst

 Features
 --------

-* Nice jquery-like css selectors
+* Nice jquery-like CSS selectors
 * Simple access to element attributes
 * Easy way to convert HTML to other formats (bbcode, markdown, etc.)
 * A few nice functions for working with text